 There’s no pushing through an SI joint that has locked.
 Anyone who’s experienced this will know what I mean.
 It makes about as much sense as trying to use brute strength to unlock one of those tavern puzzles.

 But you can use your mind to learn about the anatomy of the joint, and solve the puzzle that way.
-Technically it’s still mind over matter, but in this variation it’s about being open, receptive, and mindful, rather than trying to harness sheer force of will.
+Technically it’s still mind over matter, but the key is to be open, receptive, and mindful, rather than trying to harness sheer force of will.

 SI Joint image via Wikipedia